hkotek/hkotek.com/_posts/2023-1-17-top-25-campus-visit-fails.md

 23. That time in flat country when a search committee member who was giving me a tour pointed at the tiniest mound of earth and said "that's the tallest mountain in the area" and I laughed but he was actually being serious.

 24. Those times when search committee members wanted to tell me in detail how Chomsky was wrong, however unrelated it may be to me or my research.
-(I don't care, dude, why are you telling me this.)
+(I don't care, dude, why are you telling me this.
+Though tbh this isn't necessarily a job market-specific story.)

 25. That time when every single faculty member I met with over multiple meetings said the best thing about the school was that there were really great supermarkets in the area, even Asian ones!